lslezak/yast-rake-ci/README.md

 This package provides extensions for the [YaST Rake tasks](https://github.com/yast/yast-rake).

+The purpose of the package is to collect the package dependencies and the code needed for running extra checks in the Jenkins CI.
+The code will be shared across all YaST packages to make the maintenance easy with a single point for changes.

-These tasks are needed only during development and in Jenkins build, this package in not needed at run-time or in OBS for building the YaST packages.
+The provided tasks are needed only during development and in Jenkins build, this package in not needed at run-time or in OBS for building the YaST packages.

 The package installs all needed packages via RPM dependencies.